-Sustrans provided the initial QW network design based on some 260 routes suggested by London boroughs.
+Sustrans provided the initial Quietway network design, based on some 260 routes suggested by London boroughs.
 In many cases these were existing, or planned, LCN+ (London Cycle Network+) most of which had been previously looked at through the CRISP (cycle route implementation stakeholder plan) process.
 The preference for LCN+ routes ties into the declared Mayoral intention of moving forward quickly with limited additional intervention.

-The 260 were whittled down to a shortlist of couple of dozen priority routes and from these TfL and the Mayor’s cycling commissioner, Andrew Gilligan, agreed on 2 pilots (Waterloo to Greenwich and Bloomsbury to Hackney(to be later extended to Walthamstow ) plus 5 other routes for the first phase .
-A further batch of up to 15 routes will likely be announced by the time this issue of LC is published.
+The 260 were whittled down to a shortlist of several dozen priority routes and from these TfL and the Mayor’s cycling commissioner, Andrew Gilligan, agreed on two pilots (Waterloo to Greenwich and Bloomsbury to Walthamstow) plus five other routes for the first phase.
 In the longer term the network designers where hoping for the full shortlist of several dozen routes to be realised.

 Maps have officially been posted of the first two planned routes from Waterloo to Greenwich and Bloomsbury to Walthamstow.

-All of the following routes are due to be delivered by the end of 2016:
+All of the following routes were due to be delivered by the end of 2016: